souvik05/WeatherUpdateCLI/README.md

 How to set up your project:

-open the command prompt and create a new directory for your project:      mkdir WeatherApp
+open the command prompt and create a new directory for your project:[Use this CMD command]>>      mkdir WeatherApp

-Navigate to the project directory:    cd WeatherApp
+Navigate to the project directory:[Use this CMD command]>>    cd WeatherApp

-Initialize a new .NET Core console application:    dotnet new console
+Initialize a new .NET Core console application:[Use this CMD command]>>    dotnet new console

-Next, we need to add the Newtonsoft.Json package to handle JSON parsing: dotnet add package Newtonsoft.Json
+Next, we need to add the Newtonsoft.Json package to handle JSON parsing:[Use this CMD command]>>  dotnet add package Newtonsoft.Json

 Open your preferred code editor and open Program.cs file.